Inkognitoo/ionic-4-docker-environment/README.md

-Bases on [beevelop](https://github.com/beevelop/docker-ionic) images.
+Based on [beevelop](https://github.com/beevelop/docker-ionic) images.
 Big thanks him for it.

 Tested only for Linux.
 If you want it for MAC or WIN feel free to make pull request.